 iPlan Simulation Workshops

-Introducing “iPlan Greater Madison,” the regional planning simulation game!
+“iPlan Greater Madison” elevates the regional planning conversation

 As you’ve heard from the Regional Planning Commission over the past year and a half, A Greater Madison Vision is a unique public-private effort to craft a new regional vision and plan for growth.
 A big part of this process is educating the public about the issues involved in regional planning, as well as hearing from the public about how to manage the trade-offs and competing interests that have a stake in how we grow and develop.
-To that end, A Greater Madison Vision is pleased to announce the official launch of “iPlan Greater Madison,” the regional planning simulation game!
+Since June, AGMV staff have held ten workshops with the “iPlan Greater Madison” simulation tool, which spurred many insightful conversations about growth and development and provided AGMV with a wealth of information.
+Thank you to the more than 120 people who participated!

-This page will help you learn about what “iPlan Greater Madison” is, what it does, what coming to a workshop entails, what we all hope to learn from it, and when and where you can find a workshop near you!
+This page will help you learn about what “iPlan Greater Madison” is, what it did, and what we learned from it (we are still learning!).

 The game puts players in the role of urban planners at the Regional Planning Commission.
 Players are tasked with creating a development plan for the region.
 Players work—first independently and then in groups—to develop a future land use map that: